 If you want to be more involved in the Heritage Projects

 You can just be a member, or give as much or as little of your time as you wish.

 For further information, or to offer any help,

 The village benefits from several large, tree lined, village greens, with many footpaths leading direct to the surrounding hills.
 Long Preston has just over three hundred households, and is a friendly community with many residents working in the village, as well as commuting to the neighbouring towns.

 The railway station on the edge of the village gives access to Skipton, Bradford and Leeds in one direction and to Settle, Carnforth and Carlisle in the other.
-There is also an hourly bus service to Skipton and to Settle.
+There are also regular bus services to Skipton and to Settle, except on Sundays.